UTR for AirBnB and Turo Hosts

 If you are a AirBnB or Turo host and you earn above £1000, it is highly likely that you will need to submit a self assessment tax return.
 Before you do that though, you will need to make sure you have what is known as a Unique Taxpayer Reference Number (UTR).
 It's important to do this in advance of submitting your self assessment tax return.
 We give you all the details in this little guide.

-A Unique Taxpayer Reference number is a code used by HMRC to identify self-employed people and their companies for tax purposes.
+A Unique Taxpayer Reference (UTR) number is a code used by HMRC to identify self-employed individuals, such as Airbnb and Turo hosts, and their businesses for tax purposes.

 Often referred to as a UTR number, this number gives HMRC an easy way to track your tax obligations and match your records to payments.

 Just like your National Insurance, once you have this number it stays with you for life.

 And if you’re trying to find it, your UTR number has 10 digits and sometimes has a ‘K’ at the end.
 It can be labelled as your tax reference’ number or ‘official use’, so keep an eye out for those.